How Medicare Works

 Medicare supplement, or Medigap, plans are another option.
 In a way, Medicare Advantage replaces Original Medicare and connects all the pieces together on one plan.
-Medigap doesn't replace Original Medicare.
+Supplement plans don't replace Original Medicare.
 It's more like an extra you can add on top of Original Medicare.

-Medigap helps pay some of the out-of-pocket costs you have with Original Medicare.
-For example, it might pay the 20 percent coinsurance for doctor office visits.
+Blue Cross® Medicare Supplement and MyBlue Medigap plans help pay some of the out-of-pocket costs you have with Original Medicare.
+For example, your plan might pay the 20 percent coinsurance for doctor office visits.

 But if you go this route, you'll need to make sure you have prescription drug coverage.
-That means that if you don't have a Part D plan through an employer or union, you'll need to buy one on your own.
-And Medigap plans don't come with the extra benefits you often get with Medicare Advantage, like dental and vision coverage.
+That means that if you don't have a Part D plan through an employer or union, you may face a penalty if you don't buy one on your own.
+And supplement plans don't come with the extra benefits you often get with Medicare Advantage, like dental and vision coverage.

-The triangles to the right shows how Medigap sits on top of Medicare Parts A, B and D. You can get complete coverage, but you still have to coordinate all those pieces on your own.
+The triangles to the right show how supplement plans sit on top of Medicare Parts A, B and D. You can get complete coverage, but you still have to coordinate all those pieces on your own.
 Medicare Advantage Part C gives you all the pieces with one cohesive plan.

 See more differences between Medicare supplement plans and Medicare Advantage in our Help Center.

 How does Medicare Part D prescription coverage work?

 Medicare Part D covers prescription drugs.
 You get it through a Part D prescription drug plan or through a Medicare Advantage plan.
 But it works differently from prescription coverage that comes with other health insurance plans.